 Yule – The Viking Predecessor Of The Contemporary Christmas Holidays

-Christmas is one of the most important Christian holidays, being observed most commonly on the 25 December on all of the continents across the world.
-Nowadays, this celebration brings people together in many ways, inclusively by attending various Christmas markets around the globe.
+Christmas is one of the most important Christian holidays, being observed most commonly on the December 25 on all of the continents across the world.
+Nowadays, this holy celebration brings people together in many ways, all the more by attending various Christmas markets globally.

 With respect to the festival that was celebrated by the Norsemen in the time of the Viking Age, Yule was observed in the middle of January and was characterized by feasts, sacrifices to the Norse gods, and gifts given to each other.
 Beer and pork were also central to the celebration of Yule during the feasts.

 In the wake of the Christianization of Scandinavia (as well as of other Germanic-speaking areas in Northwestern Europe), the Yule festival was subsequently Christianized into modern day Christmas, yet it did preserve some notable characteristics of the former pagan celebration, albeit with a different name, such as the Yule boar (the Christmas ham), the Yule goat (an ornament still used in Northern Europe), the Yule log (the Christmas block) or the Yule singing (modern Christmas carols).